i2bc/ORFmine/docs/orfribo_outputs.md

 	└── <i>SRR1520313_17031088_run_mapping_hisat2.log</i>
 </pre>

-<a name="main_table"></a>
+<a name="main-outable-table"></a>

 ## Main output table
-The main outputs can be found in the <i>RESULTS/Bam2Reads_genome_output/</i> folder (bolded in the outputs tree).
-If ORFribo has been launched on several fastq files, it will generate as many <i>RESULTS/Bam2Reads_genome_output/</i> folders as input fastq files.
-For each dataset's folder, ORFribo creates a table named <b>genome_meanXX_medianYY_reads_concatenated.tab</b> that summarizes for the current dataset the results pooled over all the [retained kmers](./How_it_works_orfribo.md#Step2).
-ORFribo also provides the intermediate tables calculated for each RETAINED??? kmer.
-The latter are stored in the XYZ directory.
-The user can run ORFribo multiple times chosing different thresholds and only the needed steps to get this output will be executed again.
+The main output table can be found in the <i>RESULTS/Bam2Reads_genome_output/</i> folder and is named <b>all_samples_genome.25-35.meanXX_medianYY_reads_concatenated.tab</b> (with X and Y standing for the median and mean thresholds, here 70 and 70 respectively).
+This table summarizes the results for each ORF (i.e. numbers and fraction of reads in the three frames of the ORF)  calculated for all the retained kmers in each input dataset (in this example, there is only one dataset - SRR1520313_17031088.).
+If ORFribo has been performed on [multiple datasets](./orfribo_advanced.md), it also provides for each dataset a folder named according to the dataset that contains a table with the same format as the <b>all_samples_genome.25-35.meanXX_medianYY_reads_concatenated.tab</b> table but calculated only on the [retained kmers](./How_it_works_orfribo.md#Step2) of the corresponding dataset <i>dataset_XYZ/genome.25-35.mean70_median70_reads_concatenated.tab</i>.
+The directories of each dataset also contain the intermediate tables calculated for each retained kmer.
+The latter are stored in the <i>RESULTS/Bam2Reads_genome_output/dataset_xyz/length_i/</i> directory where i stands for the kmer sizes.
+When only one dataset has been provided to ORFribo (as in this example), the output table present in the dataset folder is the same as the <b>all_samples_genome.25-35.meanXX_medianYY_reads_concatenated.tab</b> present in the Bam2Reads_genome_output directory.

-The summary table <b>genome_meanXX_medianYY_reads_concatenated.tab</b> contains for each ORF of the studied category(ies), the number and fraction of reads in int 3 frames (frame 0 (F0 or P0) and its two alternative frames +1 and +2 (P1/F1 and P2/F2 respectively)).
+The summary table <b>all_samples_genome.25-35.meanXX_medianYY_reads_concatenated.tab</b> contains for each ORF of the studied category(ies), the number and fraction of reads in its three frames (frame 0 (F0 or P0) and its two alternative frames +1 and +2 (P1/F1 and P2/F2 respectively)).
 This table has 8 columns:

 <i>Seq_ID</i> : Identifier of the ORF <br>
 <i>Num_reads</i> : Number of reads having a P-site aligned on the ORF <br>